mrme77/Data-Streaming-FlightAware-Project/README.md

 3. **aircraft_icao_id_consumer.py**: This consumer script listens to the "aircraft_icao_id_queue" and processes aircraft ICAO ID data, including type_msg,aircraft_icao_id,first_date,first_timestamp,company_id.
 It also displays the count of unique ICAO Code (company_id), and it only stores unique messages data in a CSV file.

 4. **transponder_consumer.py**: This consumer script listens to the "transponder_queue" and processes transponder data, including type_msg,aircraft_icao_id,first_date,first_timestamp,transponder.
 If certain type of transponder codes are received (7600,7700,7500) it displays an alert on screen and sends an email to the end user.
-It stores this data in a CSV file.
+It only stores unique transponder data in a CSV file to avoid logging in the same transponder code and aircraft id multiple times.

 ## Output